ashesh-0/Disentangle/README.md

-Exp 3: Image size: Increase the size. (with 16 bit precision) turing /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/8 Exp 4: Add Rotation in Augmentation on training data (tur /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/9) Exp 5: Look at the optimal PSNR code and use it from there.
+Exp 3: Image size: Increase the size. (with 16 bit precision) turing /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/8 Exp 4: Add Rotation in Augmentation on training data (tur /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/9) Rec:0.009270 KL:nan
+Rec L1:0.009228 Rec L2:0.009337
+PSNR L1:20.10 PSNR L2:29.18
+I think there is one reason as to why this performance might not have improved as much as I would've liked it to.
+When you rotate a crop by some angle, you, on average, increase the zero space.
+One way to avoid it would be to allow for just 4 rotations.
+In this case, I'll not have that issue.
+Another thing is to allow for flipping Exp 5: Look at the optimal PSNR code and use it from there.

+Exp 3: turing /home/ubuntu/ashesh/training/disentangle/2205/D3-M3-S0-L0/8

 ## Exp 0